pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 string
 ```

-Name of the toy (for information only?)
+Name of the toy (for information only, displayed name is in user's locale)

 ## Notes